GitHubDragonFly/GitHubDragonFly.github.io/README.md

 - They are functional `AS THEY ARE` and intended for viewing a single 3D model or scene
 - Several different three.js revisions are being used and there is lots of customized code
+- These would be the mouse controls:
+  - Rotation = left-click + hold + drag
+  - Move = right-click + hold + drag
+  - Zoom In / Out = mouse scroll wheel
 - Special notes about `Quick Viewer` which is using [Online 3D Viewer engine](https://github.com/kovacsv/Online3DViewer) and [occt-import-js](https://github.com/kovacsv/occt-import-js) library:
   - Seems to have a rather good fit on mobile devices due to its simple GUI
-  - It is purely online based and can be used as standalone (just delete `favicon.ico` import)
+  - It is purely online based and can be used as standalone HTML file (just delete `favicon.ico` import)
   - Might have bugs and library related limitations
   - Supported formats: 3DS, 3DM, 3MF, BIM, BREP, BRP, DAE, FBX, GLB, GLTF + BIN, IFC, IGES, IGS, OBJ + MTL, OFF, PLY, STL, STEP, STP, WRL
   - Unsupported formats: FCSTD (requires worker)